DeprecatedNether/AntiAdvertiser/CONTRIBUTING.md

 (Any extra information here)
 ```

-An example of a good issue report with the title "IPs not blocked on signs":
+An example of a good (although invalid, since the plugin is just misconfigured in the config.yml) issue report with the title "IPs not blocked on signs":

 > **Version of AntiAdvertiser:** 1.0
 >